-The Disability Studies minor at The College at Brockport provides an interdisciplinary, interdepartmental approach to the study of disability.
+The Disability Studies minor at SUNY Brockport provides an interdisciplinary, interdepartmental approach to the study of disability.
 Based on critical social theory models of identity, this program introduces students to a nuanced concept of the historical and social construction of disability; explores the ways in which ableism works and how it impacts diverse bodies, spaces, and institutions; and looks at issues related to the study of disability through multiple departments and programs.

 The intellectual focus of this program is designed to provide the students with an understanding of critical disability studies and disability as a social construction through its core courses, while balancing this with electives that can deepen critical understanding of social identities and/or broaden students' exposure to issues that disabled populations face in the United States.

 Because of its interdisciplinary framework, a Disability Studies minor makes a strong addition to many areas of study, including identity-based studies, social justice work, service fields, medical studies, education, criminal justice, and social sciences.

 Programs that pair well with this minor include: